-For example, if you earn the 100,000 points initial bonus with Chase Sapphire Preferred® Card, those points are worth either $1,000 statement credit or $1,250 in travel rewards.
-That pays for the card’s $95 annual fee for about 12 years.
+For example, if you earn the 60,000 points initial bonus with the Chase Sapphire Preferred® Card and those points are worth hundreds of dollars.
+That pays for the card’s $95 annual fee for several years.

 You do not get charged extra if you don’t use your credit card.
 But if the card has an annual fee or any other regularly-occurring fees, those will be charged to your account even if you don’t use your credit card to make purchases.
 You cannot be charged an inactivity fee… read full answer, however, because the Federal Reserve Board banned inactivity fees in 2010.
 And as long as your balance is $0, you won’t be charged interest.

 Although you do not get charged extra if you don’t use your credit card, the card’s issuer could close the account due to inactivity after a certain number of months.
 Each card issuer will have a different policy on closing inactive credit cards – some will close inactive cards after 3 months, and others wait 2 years or more.
 So if you want to keep your credit card account open, be sure to use your card at least once every 3 months or so.